nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   The `visit` command is similar to the `edit` command in the sense that they both alter the person's attributes, and it is possible to implement similar functionality without a new command.
   However, we chose to implement the `visit` command since a visit can be added without having any visit previously, and overloading the `edit` command can make it confusing to use.

+- Replace the exiting person with a new instance with the visit changed:

+  We want to keep the data safe by ensuring immutability of Person objects.
+Therefore, we create an instance of Person with modified visit to replace the previous Person object.

 - Implementing recurring visits with an occurrence counter and frequency attribute: